wirefalls/geo-nft/README.md

 #### Usage
 The [User Guide](https://github.com/wirefalls/geoip/wiki/User-Guide) explains how to configure your ruleset for GeoIP filtering.

+#### Discussions
+Please see our [Discussions Page](https://github.com/wirefalls/geoip/discussions) to share ideas or ask questions about ***GeoIP for nftables***.
 &nbsp;
 ### License
 ***GeoIP for nftables*** is licensed under the [GNU GPLv2](./LICENSE) (or at your option, any later version).

 ### Contributing
+* You can help us by spreading the good word about ***GeoIP for nftables*** online.
-Please see the [Contributing Guide](https://github.com/wirefalls/geoip/wiki/Contributing) for information on how you can help.
+* Please see the [Contributing Guide](https://github.com/wirefalls/geoip/wiki/Contributing) for more information on how you can help.

-If you're a package maintainer, feel free to contact us if you have any questions.
+* If you're a package maintainer, feel free to contact us if you have any questions.

 ### Credits
 ##### Maintainer